rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

     ```

 >**Note:**
-> You may encounter this error : `nginx: [emerg] unknown directive "stream" in /etc/nginx/nginx.conf`.
+> On Fedora, and maybe other distro, you may encounter this error : `nginx: [emerg] unknown directive "stream" in /etc/nginx/nginx.conf`.
 This tells you nginx can't load the needed stream module `ngx_stream_module.so`.
-To solve this issue, verify the `/usr/lib(64)/nginx/modules` directoty is not empty.
-If it is empty, you need to install the `nginx modules` package.
+To solve this issue:

+1- verify the `/usr/lib(64)/nginx/modules` directory is not empty.
+If it is empty, you need to install the Fedora package `nginx-all-modules`.

+2- Uncomment the line at the top of `ngnix.conf` to let Nginx load the module.

 ### Option - Run NGINX as Docker container